Mark Cuban Contemplating 2020 Presidential Run, Despite It Being ‘Bad Parenting’

 “It’s easy to call him an idiot because he is.
 We’ve been calling him that for a long time and it hasn’t gotten us anywhere.”

 If he were to run, it would be difficult for Cuban to find a party that’s right for him.
-According to a 2012 report in The Advocates, Cuban said his views tend towards libertarianism – which is to say, fiscally conservative and socially liberal.
+According to a 2012 report in the Advocates, Cuban said his views tend toward libertarianism – which is to say, fiscally conservative and socially liberal.
 However, he has not once suggested that he might run as a candidate from the Libertarian Party.
 He has also said in the past that he would “absolutely not” run as a Democrat.
-That would mean that he would have to either challenge Donald Trump for the Republican Party’s 2020 nomination, or run as an Independent – something that he says he might yet do.
+That would mean that he would have to either challenge Donald Trump for the Republican Party’s 2020 nomination or run as an Independent – something that he says he might yet do.

 “I think there is an incremental value for setting up an independent candidacy.”